Niyas-J/BMediScan-AI/README.md

-# NS-site
+# MediScan-AI
-Official site of Darunnajath educational academy
+Official site of Medical Scanning And other reports